-The regression test cases that are affected by the change in structure are automatically regenerated and interface structure is modeled, where possible.
+The regression test cases that are affected by the change in the structure are automatically regenerated and the interface structure is modelled, where possible.
 It is extremely useful to have knowledge regarding where faults are likely to occur while organizing testing, this can be fed into decisions regarding how much testing effort is consumed on each module.

-Use of Metaheuristic Algorithms:
+Use of Metaheuristic Algorithms

-When manually making a test suite, the tester is more absorbed on how to test a function.
+When manually making a test suite, the tester is more absorbed in how to test a function.
 By using a planning system, the tester can focus on what function to test and the path is taken care of.
 An extra benefit of this is that a planning system is not limited in any way when creating the path and may regularly find a path that was never expected by the tester.
 This problem is a very important one to battle.

-Use of Genetic Algorithms:
+Use of Genetic Algorithms